What’s New in Kansas City Sports

 The National Women’s Soccer League awarded an expansion franchise to Kansas City in December, bringing professional women’s soccer back to the Heart of America for the first time since 2017.
 The team is led by majority female ownership and head coach Huw Williams, who previously served as the general manager of FC Kansas City as they claimed two league championships in 2014 and 2015.

 Sporting the KC crest for its inaugural season, Kansas City NWSL will collaborate with a group of soccer experts and local voices to select a permanent name, led by co-owner Brittany Matthews.
-Training camp opens on Feb.
-1, with the regular season beginning in mid-May.
+The team is in the midst of four NWSL Challenge Cup matches, with a regular season schedule coming soon.

 2026 World Cup